pixiys/devnull/README.md

 - `!color <color>`      Gives you the role of a given color.
 - `!flip`               Flips a coin.
 - `!quote`              Quote of the day.
+- `!ask`                Responds to the question you ask it.
 - `!timestamp`          Responds with the current Js timestamp.
 - `!exec <code>`        Executes Javascript code and responds with the result.